Manju1392k/Readit-Website/README.md

 The Readit is a website for Book's and ebooks selling platform.
 User can order the books or User can pay the fee and download Pdf file.

-The User can download free sample of book for free it contains only 10 page of Book.
+The User can download free sample of bookpdf for free it contains only 10 page of Book.

 ---